CollectorOfJack/collectorofjack.github.io/_posts/2021-03-05-JimBeam-World-Champions-2018.md

 ---
 layout: post
-title: Blackened American Whiskey Batch 106 S&M2
+title: Jim Beam Red Sox 2018 World Champions Bottle (World Series)
-date: '2021-02-14T20:00:00+00:00'
+date: '2021-03-05T10:00:00+00:00'
-permalink: BlackenedBatch106
+permalink: 2018RedSoxWorldChampion
-featured_image: 44/BlackenedBatch106-1.jpg
+featured_image: 45/JimBeamWorldSeries-1.jpg
-description: Metallica S&M2 Whiskey
+description: 2018 Red Sox World Champions Jim Beam Bourbon
 ---

-In getting ready for this post I realized this is the first time I’ve actually blogged about Blackened.
-I’ve had a few bottles over the past couple of years, and will document some of those later on, but for now, here’s batch 106.

-Blackened American Whiskey is a collaboration of whiskey between Metallica and the late Dave Pickerell.
-The premise is that the whiskey is finished in black brandy casks and blasted with low frequency sound waves of Metallica’s music.
-Batch 106 is special because it is the S&M 2 release, marking the release of Metallica’s S&M Concert with the San Francisco Symphony.
-The whiskey was finished with the music from that event, originally recorded in September 2019.

-The post covers the release of Batch 106 with a black box and artwork on the box.
-It didn’t come with the S&M 2 vinyl, but I had already ordered that separate from Metallica.

-#### The front of the box reads:

-> Limited Edition S&M2
-> Blackened
-> A Blend Of Straight Whiskeys Finished in Black Brandy Casks
-> Re-mastered by Dave Pickerell
-> 750 ML
-> 45% ALC/VOL
-> (90 Proof)

-The sides of the box don’t have any dedicated text on them.

-#### The back of the box reads:

-> S&M2 Blackened  American Whiskey
-> Metallica and San Francisco Symphony’s S&M2 Live Playlist As Features In Batch 106
-> Each batch of Blackened uses Metallica’s music to literally shape the whiskey.
-Using the proprietary sonic-enhancement process Black NoiseTM, the low hertz frequencies pummel the black brandy casks during the finishing, extracting more flavor form the wood.
-> Visit BlackenedWhiskey.com to learn how you can receive a limited edition S&M T-Shirt commemorating this very special batch.
-> BlackenedWhiskey.com @BlackenedAmericanWhiskey #WhiskeyRemastered
-> Please Enjoy Responsibly.

-The blackened bottle is a round 750ml glass bottle, this one doesn’t differ from previous batches except for the label on the neck designating Batch 106.
+In 2018 the Boston Red Sox won the MLB World Series.
+Jim Beam released a bottle celebrating this and I was fortunate enough to have a family member in massachusetts pick one up for me.
+I'm a HUGE Red Sox fan, always have been, even went to Game 4 of the 2004 World Series to see them win their first Championship in 86 years, so getting my hands on this bottle was exciting.
+For some reason I never got around to posting about it though, even though I took the pictures for it back in 2019!

+I don't have a whole lot of info on release for this bottle, I'm guessing it was limited to New England, but I don't know how limited it was.
+A quick search online doesn't return many results.

 #### The front of the bottle reads:

+> The World's No. 1 Bourbon Whiskey
+> Jim Beam
-> Batch 106
+> Limited Edition Championship Batch
-> Blackened
+> 2018 World Champions
-> A blend of straight whiskeys finished in black brandy casks
-> Re-mastered by Dave Pickerell
-> 750 ML
+> Barrels Matured During Game 5 / October 28th 2018
+> Kentucky Straight Bourbon Whiskey
+> Official Bourbon of The Boston Red Sox

+#### The neck label reads:

-> 45% ALC/VOL
+> Championship Batch
+> Barrels Matured Oct.
+28 2018

+#### The right side of the bottle reads:

-> (90 Proof)
+> History
+> Barrels Matured On
+> Oct.
+28 2018
+> The special commemorative bottling of Jim Beam Kentucky Straight Bourbon Whiskey was taken from barrels that matured on October 28, 2018.
+The day the Boston Red Sox Won The 2018 World Championship

-#### The back of the bottle reads:
+#### The left side of the bottle reads:

+> Legacy
-> Blacken The World
+> Nine World Championships
-> Blackened.
-> A bold collaboration of the finest, hand selected whiskeys.
-An unrivaled composition of craft & creativity.
-Born in cask, forged by sound.
-Bottled by Sweet Amber Distilling Co.
-Mineville, NY.

-There was apparently as Cask strength version of Batch 106 available at a single retailer in Kentucky and one in Florida, I don't have any additional info on that at this time.

-#### S&M2 BATCH 106 Cask Strength

-NOV / Kroger Wine & Spirits (Chris’ Pick), KY
-NOV / Luekens Wine & Spirits, FL

-If you're looking for Blackened American Whiskey Batch 106, it can still be found online.
-Cask Cartel shows it at $149 as of February 2021.
+> Seven Generations of the Beam Family
+> Jacob Beam 1760 - 1834
+> David Beam 1802 - 1854
+> David M. Beam 1833 - 1913
+> Colonel James B. Beam 1864 - 1947
+> T. Jeremiah Beam 1899 - 1977
+> Booker Noe 1929 - 2004
+> Fred Noe 1957 - Present
+> Master Distillers since 1795
+> Here's to every Beam who has added his own special chapter to our story.
+Kentucky in our hearts.
+Bourbon in our soul.

+Searching online I realy haven't found much on purchasing this bottle.
+There are a number of empties available on Ebay, but I haven't found a retailer who has one for sale to give a price as of time of posting.

 #### Specs

-**Release:** 2020
+**Release:** 2019
-**Proof:** 90
+**Proof:** 80
 **Size:** 750ml
-**Price:** $49
+**Price:** $23.99

 <div class="gallery" data-columns="3">
-    {% picture 44/BlackenedBatch106-1.jpg --alt {{ page.title }}  %}
-    {% picture 44/BlackenedBatch106-2.jpg --alt {{ page.title }}  %}
-    {% picture 44/BlackenedBatch106-3.jpg --alt {{ page.title }}  %}
+    {% picture 45/JimBeamWorldSeries-1.jpg --alt {{ page.title }}  %}
-    {% picture 44/BlackenedBatch106-4.jpg --alt {{ page.title }}  %}
+    {% picture 45/JimBeamWorldSeries-2.jpg --alt {{ page.title }}  %}
-    {% picture 44/BlackenedBatch106-5.jpg --alt {{ page.title }}  %}
+    {% picture 45/JimBeamWorldSeries-3.jpg --alt {{ page.title }}  %}
-    {% picture 44/BlackenedBatch106-6.jpg --alt {{ page.title }}  %}
+    {% picture 45/JimBeamWorldSeries-4.jpg --alt {{ page.title }}  %}
 </div>